Lee Young-ji

 Lee Young-ji (born September 10, 2002) is a South Korean rapper.
 She is the winner of High School Rapper 3 and Show Me the Money 11 as well as the host of the web talk show Not Much Prepared.
 She released her first extended play 16 Fantasy on June 21, 2024.

 Early life

 Born and raised in Sinjeong-dong, Yangcheon District, Seoul, South Korea, Lee lived with her grandmother and mother for a long time after her father left home.

 Other ventures

 Endorsements

 In March 2025, Lee was selected as an advertising model for Binggrae's unsweetened banana-flavored milk.
 In April, Lee became the global ambassador of Dermo Cosmetics brand Dr.G.

 Philanthropy

 On August 11, 2022, Lee donated million (c. $7,000) to help those affected by the 2022 South Korea floods through the Hope Bridge Korea Disaster Relief Association.

 In March 2025, Lee donated million through the Korean Red Cross to help with recovery efforts from wildfires that have occurred in the Ulsan, Gyeongbuk, and Gyeongnam regions.

+In February 2026, Lee donated million to the Seoul Children's Hospital, Asan Medical Center Children's Hospital, and the Korea Childhood Leukemia Foundation, through the game Cops and Robbers alongside her fans and the game's team.

+On September 5, 2026, Lee donated ₩50 million to the Hope Bridge Korea Disaster Relief Association for flood recovery efforts in southern South Korea, including Geoje.